ProblemMan/Aerth/notes.md

 Interfaces are later game... thats right, no autocrafting till later on.
 Try force them to use molecular assemblers with hoppers (or importers and patterns at first.
 Oh yeah, disable/make later game the sequential fabricator.
 Custom Augments
 https://github.com/KingLemming/1.16/blob/main/CoFHCore/src/main/java/cofh/lib/util/constants/NBTTags.java

+**Mobs and spawning**
+ - All normal hostile and passive mob spawning should be disabled
+ - Blizz, Basalz, Blaze and Blitz should be the only mobs spawning.
+They will spawn in clusters of 3-4, relatively rarely
+ - Blaze and Basalz are found underground, and Blitz and Blizz are above gound (Desert and snow biomes??)

 **Story**